 Define and explain The Four R’s of Trauma Informed Care

 Apply trauma informed care principles through empathy and understanding

 “Perspectives”-Students will be shown a video that will depict interactions between law enforcement personnel and the public.
 Students will work within their groups to understand and empathize with selected persons in the video.

 “Case Studies”- Students will be shown a video of three officers who have experienced a critical incident that negatively impacted their mental wellness.
 Students will discuss the incidents, the assistance and counseling that each officer received and how it resulted in a positive outcome.

 Coping Mechanisms- Students will discuss both negative and positive coping mechanisms to deal with trauma.

 Cultural Competency & Trauma Informed Care- Students will analyze how race, ethnicity, sexual abuse, domestic violence and other issues can cause trauma

-Greg Lombardo is a lieutenant with the San Jose Police Department and is currently assigned to the undercover Burglary Prevention Unit.
+Greg Lombardo is a captain with the San Jose Police Department and currently oversees the Academy and Training Unit.
 As an officer and sergeant, he was assigned to Patrol, Field Training, Gang Investigations Unit, Sexual Assault Investigations, Megan’s Law Detail, Child Exploits Team and was the Internet Crimes Against Children Task Force Commander.
-As a Lieutenant he was assigned to Patrol, the Gang Investigations Unit, and the Assaults Unit.
+As a Lieutenant he was assigned to Patrol, the Gang Investigations Unit, the Assaults Unit and the undercover Burglary Prevention Unit.
 Greg has been in law enforcement since 1992 and holds a Bachelor of Science degree in Administration of Justice and a Masters degree in Organizational Leadership.